johnkparsons/seedlings/README.md

 # seedlings
-Analysis of seedling dataset in R
+Analysis of Tejon seedling dataset in R

-the .Rmd and all associated data files are found in the folder
+the .Rmd and all associated data files and plots are found in the folder Oak Seedling Survivorship